Programme for New Member States (NMS)

 - The activities the economic operator suggest shall aim at fulfilling the objectives of the incentive scheme.
 Usually four types of activity are foreseen: Preparatory activities aiming at the economic operator acquiring skills needed to bid in ESA programmes; R&D activities aiming at the early definition phases of space products or services; Flight equipment activities aiming at advanced development phases and; Development of terrestrial products and services based on the use of satellite data.

 - The AO together with the applicable conditions is published in ESA EMITS and accessible to economic operators registered there.
 The AO includes a deadline for the submission of proposals.

 - The proposals are evaluated following standard ESA evaluation procedures

-The format of open AO where the economic operators define the activity they need to perform allows for speeding the participation of economic operators in the ESA system because there is no need to wait until a suitable opportunity appears in the normal ESA working processes.
+For both Permanently Open and Top Down ITTs, the format of open AO where the economic operators define the activity they need to perform allows for speeding the participation of economic operators in the ESA system because there is no need to wait until a suitable opportunity appears in the normal ESA working processes.